Effective Local Sports Marketing

 Facebook has a large number of users across all demographics.
 So when thinking about Facebook, you should be thinking that you’ll be appealing to a wider range of people.
 That’s why the image above is good because it shows how the family can all get involved.

 - 59% of 18–29 year olds use Instagram.

 - 33% of 30–49 year olds use Instagram.

 - 18% of 50–64 year olds use Instagram.

 - 8% of people 65+ use Instagram.

 There’s no doubt that Instagram attracts a much younger audience.
 You’re not going to be structuring your Instagram profile the same way that you would your Facebook.

-Whereas with Facebook you would be more Family orientated; Instagram would be aimed more at a younger audience.
+Whereas with Facebook, you would be more family-oriented; Instagram would be aimed more at a younger audience.

-If we take a look at Harrogate Rugby club Instagram they’ve focused on images more geared towards young male adults.
+If we look at Harrogate Rugby club Instagram, they’ve focused on images more geared towards young male adults.
 It’s aimed at a younger audience and members who they would like to attract to the club.

 - 36% of 18–29 year olds use Twitter.